GLOBAL MARKETS-Stocks mixed as Greek deal offsets tumbling oil

 The Pan-European FTSEurofirst 300 index surged to highs last seen in December 2007 and Germany’s DAX equity index set a record closing high, pushing gains so far this year to almost 14 percent.

-Britain’s FTSE 100 index was the only major index in Europe to close lower, albeit a whisker off break-even, after HSBC reported a 17 percent drop in annual profit.
+Britain’s FTSE 100 index was the only major index in Europe to close lower, albeit slightly, after HSBC reported a 17 percent drop in annual profit.
 The bank’s shares fell 4.6 percent.

 Oil weakened on rising inventories, which have pressured crude prices and hit U.S. energy shares, a major component of the U.S. benchmark S&P 500 index.
 The S&P 500 and the Dow industrials closed at all-time highs on Friday.